Columbia Suboxone Clinic Blog

 Is telemedicine treatment legal in Tennessee?

 Absolutely.
-We were the first clinic in Tennessee to receive a virtual medical license for addiction treatment.
+Recovery Care and Nashville Addiction Clinic were the first clinics in Tennessee to receive a virtual medical license for addiction treatment.

 What if I don’t have transportation?